thinker3/youdao/readme.md

 youdao_like
 ========

-Press shortcut to search selected word, add words to recite.
+Press shortcut to look up selected word, add words to wordbook to recite.

 I use it on Ubuntu, Mac, Windows.

 Ugly and a little bit hard to make it work the first time.

-It crashes sometimes.

 Data synchronization
 -------